 When calculating the program fee, it is important to carefully consider the many variable expenses associated with the program.
 Additionally, it is necessary to carefully estimate the potential number of participants.
 The total expenses for the program will be divided by the estimated number of participants to calculate a "per student" program fee.

 The University's general purchasing policies and guidelines should be followed when contracting with outside vendors for such as travel agencies, provider organizations or other entities.
-All contracts/financial agreements must be sent to Hospitality Contracts for approval.
-Faculty should not sign on behalf of the university.
+These guidelines require programs to solicit bids from at least three vendors.